Frequently Asked Questions

 HOW DO I GET ACCESS TO WINS FOR THE INVESTMENT COMPETITION?

-The Advisor is responsible for setting up his/her team(s).
-The advisor will register and receive an email that contains the instructions for setting up his or her student team(s).
-The advisor will distribute the login information to his or her team(s).
-Teams can access WInS but will not be able to trade until September 26, 2022.
+The Advisor is responsible for setting up his/her/their team(s).
+The advisor will register and receive an email that contains the instructions for setting up his/her/their student team(s).
+The advisor will distribute the login information to his/her/their team(s).
+Teams can access WInS but will not be able to trade until September 25, 2023.

 HOW MUCH VIRTUAL CASH DO I GET ON WINS?